Acephoeni-X/ISTE-HACKATHON/README.md

 - This project includes Two-factor authentication for further safety and privacy.

 Features:
-Secure mail sender
+-Secure mail sender
-Secure Browser
+-Secure Browser
-Strong Password Generator
+-Strong Password Generator
-Spam filter
+-Spam filter

 Technologies used:
 -Dependencies require for the software is only NPMs for Node Js while for installation.